rosenpass/rosenpass/papers/whitepaper.md

 - Add detailed information about when in the handshake process security properties are achieved.
 - Extra section with a list of timers used.
 - Fix a typo where the old `ct1` name was used for `sctr` (the static responder KEM ciphertext)
+- Rename the session id/session lookup table from `index` to `sessions`

 ## Protocol version 1 -- 2023-03-04